First alert smoke alarm beeping 3 times and you’re wondering what it means?

 If the alarm has been damaged in a way that will leave the battery drawer open, maybe slightly deformed, it could be sending signals that it’s open.

-To justify that the drawer is not open, you can push it inwards applying mild force and waiting for about 3-4 minutes to check if the beep will appear.
+To justify that the drawer is not open, you can push it inwards applying mild force and wait for about 3-4 minutes to check if the beep will appear.

 It’s possible that the drawer is not closing fully and by applying pressure you will tighten the enclosure and hopefully identify the beeping problem.